How to Brew the Perfect Cup of Coffee in Just 5 Minutes: A Complete Guide

 -

-Stir Gently: After pouring water over the coffee grounds, give a gentle stir.
+Stir Gently (for pour-over method): After pouring water over the coffee grounds, give a gentle stir.
 This ensures even water distribution, leading to a balanced brew.

 -